 For a more in-depth guide to schooling in Singapore, including the experiences of Hong Kong families who have relocated, check out the article here.

-What to keep in mind when relocating to Singapore
+What to keep in mind when moving to Singapore

 If you do decide on a move to the Little Red Dot, you’ll need to plan ahead.